apache/skywalking/docs/en/ui/README.md

 ## Widget

-A dashoard consists of various widget.
+A dashboard consists of various widget.
 In the `Edit` mode, widgets could be added/moved/removed/edit according to the Layer.(Every widget declares its suitable layer.)

 The widget provides the ability to visualize the metrics, generated through [OAL](../concepts-and-designs/mal.md), [MAL](../concepts-and-designs/mal.md), or [LAL](../concepts-and-designs/lal.md) scripts.